-- (b) The Notice of Hearing. - (c) Any orders made by the Board (e.g., for adjournments). - (d) All information received by the Board. - (e) The minutes of the meeting made at the hearing. - (f) The decision and reasons for decision of the Board. - (g) The Notice of Decision sent to the applicant/permit holder.
+- (a) The application for the permit. - (b) The Notice of Hearing. - (c) Any orders made by the Board (e.g., for adjournments). - (d) All information received by the Board. - (e) The minutes of the meeting made at the hearing. - (f) The decision and reasons for decision of the Board. - (g) The Notice of Decision sent to the applicant

+Appendix A

-ATTACHMENT A - NOTICE OF HEARING
+NOTICE OF HEARING

-IN THE MATTER OF The Conservation Authorities Act, R.S.O.
+IN THE MATTER OF

+The Conservation Authorities Act, R.S.O.
 1990, Chapter 27

-AND IN THE MATTER OF an application/cancellation (by)
+AND IN THE MATTER OF an application by

-FOR THE PERMISSION OF THE CONSERVATION AUTHORITY Pursuant to Regulations made under
+FOR THE PERMISSION OF THE CONSERVATION AUTHORITY